nodeworld/react-autocomplete-plugin/README.md

 react-autocomplete-plugin has solid test cases to make sure components executes without any issues.

-To run tests, run the following command
+To run tests, clone the repository, install the packages and run the following command.
+If you are facing any issues, you may need to check your node version (may require v18+) when running this package as a standlone module in local system.

 ```bash
   npm run test